sumitrj/denoiseCIFAR10-AE/README.md

-# dcf10
-Denoise CIFAR10 using Autoencoder
+# Denoise CIFAR10 dataset using autoencoders

-# Goal:
+## Goal:
 To make an autoencoder which takes input of images and returns denoised images.

 ## Approach: